 The Register noted that on February 1, 1899 George J. Gould, president of the T&P in Texas and son of tycoon Jay Gould, had pressed a button in New York City, symbolically beginning construction of the depot.

 Cost of construction was estimated at $300,000 ($8.2 million today).
 The building was designed by Otto Lang, an architect in the T&P’s engineering department.
 The exterior was built of Pecos sandstone (like the federal building/post office) and Thurber brick.
 The roof had Spanish tiles.
 The waiting room had classical columns supported by marble piers.
 The floor was tiled in marble.
 Windows were of cut glass.
 Clip is from the January 17 Register.

 This Sanborn map shows the depot in the upper left relative to Tower 55 to the east and the T&P roundhouse to the south.
 The roundhouse also was built in 1899.
 Along four tracks the depot had long sheds for passengers.
 (From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

-The 1899 depot replaced the Union Depot, built when the T&P arrived in town in 1876.
+The 1899 depot replaced the 1882 Union Depot, built after Fort Worth’s second railroad, the Missouri Pacific, arrived.
 This detail of the 1886 Wellge bird’s-eye-view map shows the Union Depot (labeled U; 81 is Ginocchio’s Hotel) about where Tower 55 is today.
 The 1882 Union Depot replaced Fort Worth’s first passenger depot, which was located at the foot of Main Street and was dedicated on September 2, 1876.